 TMJ Disorder Treatment at Strathcona Dental Clinic in Edmonton

 Are you suffering from TMJ Disorder in Edmonton?
 Your mouth is an important part of the body, allowing you to perform such functions as eating and speaking.
 It is able to do these jobs thanks to the temporomandibular joint, or TMJ.
 The TMJ is the “hinge” that connects your lower jaw to your skull.
 It is responsible for the opening and closing of your mouth, as well as moving your lower jaw from side to side.
-The bones that form this hinge are covered in cartilage, which surround a disc.
+The bones that form this hinge are covered in cartilage, which surrounds a disc.
 This disc acts as a shock absorber of sorts, absorbing the impact from daily use.
 As with any other joint, the TMJ works well most of the time.
-However, there are occasional instances in which problems occur, which not only cause severe pain, but can also affect your overall health as well.
+However, there are occasional instances in which problems occur, which not only cause severe pain but can also affect your overall health as well.

 Causes of TMD

-When there is an issue with your TMJ, it causes a condition known as temporomandibular disorder, or TMD.
+When there is an issue with your TMJ, it causes a condition known as temporomandibular disorder or TMD.
 The exact cause of TMD can be difficult to pinpoint.
 However, there are certain factors that lead to it, including:

 - Bruxism, or the grinding and clenching of your teeth.

 - Facial trauma.

 - Misaligned teeth or jaw.